Sanjanah8/java/Interface/README.md

 ### **Overview of Interfaces in Java**

 An interface in Java is like a contract that classes agree to follow.
 It defines a set of methods that a class must implement, but it doesn’t provide the implementation details of those methods.
 Think of it as a blueprint for classes.It can contain only constants, method signatures, default methods, static methods, and nested types.
 Interfaces cannot contain instance fields or constructors.

-Interfaces are used to achieve abstraction and multiple inheritance in Java.
+**Interfaces are used to achieve abstraction and multiple inheritance**

 #### **Main Points**